Exclusive: U.S. considers tightening grip on China ties to Corporate America

 These considerations are in early stages, so it remains unclear if they will move forward, and which informal corporate relationships this new initiative would scrutinize.

 Any broad effort to sever relationships between Chinese and American tech companies - even temporarily - could have dramatic effects across the industry.
-Major American technology companies, including Advanced Micro Devices Inc (AMD.O), Qualcomm Inc (QCOM.O), Nvidia Corp (NVDA.O) and IBM (IBM.N), have activities in China ranging from research labs to training initiatives, often in collaboration with Chinese companies and institutions who are major customers.
+Major American technology companies, including Advanced Micro Devices Inc, Qualcomm Inc, Nvidia Corp and IBM, have activities in China ranging from research labs to training initiatives, often in collaboration with Chinese companies and institutions who are major customers.

 Top talent in areas including artificial intelligence and chip design also flows freely among companies and universities in both countries.